rakhimov/scram/doc/input_file.rst

     - Leading and trailing whitespace characters are trimmed.
     - Names and references should conform to the rules defined in :ref:`naming_rules` section.
-    - Names must be unique if they are public by default.
+    - Public names must be unique globally, and private names must be unique locally within containers.
-    - Names must be unique only locally if they are private. [not supported]
+    - References are followed according to the public and private roles described in the OpenPSA MEF section
-    - Proper 'include directive' formatting. [not supported]
+      "IV.3.2.
+Solving Name Conflicts: Public versus Private Elements".

 #.
 Additional validation of fault trees and values of parameters is performed: